SatoruGojo16/etl-glue-hospital-patients-claims-analytics/README.md

 This pipeline simulates a real-world healthcare data engineering use case where patient and claims data are:

-- Extracted from raw sources
+- Extracted from raw sources from Kinesis to S3 via Flink
 - Transformed using PySpark in AWS Glue
 - Loaded into Amazon Redshift
 - Structured using dimensional modeling